amithmahi/HyperExecute-Cucumber-Gh-actions-Demo/README.md

 # Pre-requisites

-Before using HyperExecute, you have to download HyperExecute CLI corresponding to the host OS.
+Before using HyperExecute, you- have to download HyperExecute CLI corresponding to the host OS.
 Along with it, you also need to export the environment variables *LT_USERNAME* and *LT_ACCESS_KEY* that are available in the [LambdaTest Profile](https://accounts.lambdatest.com/detail/profile) page.

 ## Download HyperExecute CLI